google/error-prone/docs/bugpattern/Immutable.md

 this correctly requires subtle reasoning about safe data races and deep knowledge of the Java Memory Model.

+If you have an immutable class with mutable fields as described above, you can mark it as such by [suppressing the Immutable check](#suppression) on it.
+This will allow your class to be included in other `@Immutable` classes.

 For more information about immutability, see:

 *   Java Concurrency in Practice §3.4